NightwindDev/Tweak-Tutorial/p11_subclassWrapper.md

 * We declare the interface for the main SpringBoard's view controller class in the HomeScreen (`SBHomeScreenViewController`) so we can hook it and still keep the compiler happy.

 * Finally, we add the two interfaces needed for the type of blur we'll be using.
 Sadly, Apple decided to keep this blur, called `_UIBackdropView` private, which means we need to make the interfaces visible again so the compiler can see them and stay happy.
 The `_` character indicates that the class is private.
-It's common practice in Objective-C to prefix your classes, ivars, methods, etc with a hyphen if you want to indicate that they should be private.
+It's common practice in Objective-C to prefix your classes, ivars, methods, etc with an underscore if you want to indicate that they should be private.

 Then, in the main `Tweak.x` file, add this: